Skip to content

 Narwhals Series, backed by a native series.

-The native dataframe might be pandas.Series, polars.Series, ...
+The native series might be pandas.Series, polars.Series, ...

 This class is not meant to be instantiated directly - instead, use narwhals.from_native, making sure to pass allow_series=True or series_only=True.